 The methodology outlined in the protocol allows the collection of fMRI images while the volunteer is performing the task in real-time in the magnet.
 Experiments were performed in the Bay 1 facility of the Massachusetts General Hospital Athinoula A. Martinos Center for Biomedical Imaging, using a 3T full-body magnetic resonance scanner.
-Figure 2 and Figure 3 show the placement of the MR-CHIROD on the table and the patient in place operating it.
+Figure 2 and Figure 3 show the placement of the MR_CHIROD on the table and the patient in place operating it.
 In Figure 3, a volunteer is in the scanner bore with his/her head placed at the isocenter of the magnet, which is the correct position for brain imaging.
 Figure 4 shows a schematic of the system components and connections, which are set up during the initial phases of the process.
 During an fMRI session, not only are the images collected, but also a real-time trace of the actual strokes of the device as the person in the magnet bore is operating it.
 Typical results are shown in Figure 5.
-The use of controlled pneumatic pressure allows precise control of the constant reaction force provided by the MR-CHIRODv3.
+The use of controlled pneumatic pressure allows precise control of the constant reaction force provided by the MR_CHIRODv3.

 Figure 5A–C shows typical areas of activation during gripping/releasing of the device, using the results of the BOLD technique during fMRI scanning.
-Red arrows show activation in the M1 region (primary motor cortex) and green areas show the SMA (supplementary motor cortex).
-Figure 5D shows the measured displacement during gripping/releasing, which was performed against the MR-CHIROD’s resistance force.
+Red arrows show activation in the M1 region (primary motor cortex) and green areas show the SMA (supplementary motor area).
+Figure 5D shows the measured displacement during gripping/releasing, which was performed against the MR_CHIROD’s resistance force.
 Figure 5E shows activation over time at a single voxel, chosen from within the somato-sensory area.
 The response corresponds with the subject’s activity, elevated activation occurring during gripping/releasing, and reduced activation when the subject is resting.

 FIGURE AND TABLE LEGENDS: